What is INR?

 International normalized ratio (INR) is a standardization calculation and measurement that minimizes differences between thromboplastin reagents through a calibration process in which all commercial thromboplastins are compared with an International Reference Preparation (IRP) maintained by the World Health Organization (WHO).

-The PT/INR method is not perfect in correcting for differences between laboratories using different thromboplastin reagents, but it does reduce the variation between different laboratories, especially in the therapeutic range.
+The INR method is not perfect in correcting for differences between laboratories using different thromboplastin reagents, but it does reduce the variation between different laboratories, especially in the therapeutic range.

 What are the advantages for patients who self-test?

 There are a number of advantages, including the following: